pwnedbyisa/writeups/hackerone/Y2FuIHlvdSByZWNvbj8.md

-WIP
+> WIP
-flag 0
+#### flag 0
-- the first thing I always check on web CTFs is the source code. finding nothing of interest there, i moved on to web crawlers
+- the first thing I always check on web CTFs is the source code. finding nothing of interest there, I moved on to web crawlers
 - navigating to the `/robots.txt` path, i ended up with an aerror message that reveals specs about the apache server the website was running on
 - `Apache/2.4.41 (Ubuntu) Server at 6b1332c976989145d1390daa07dd87bf.ctf.hacker101.com Port 80`
 - after a bit of research, I found that apache 2.4 is vulnerable to `mod_rewrite`, which matches the hint (that says to rewrite the apache rule) for flag 0